 Faber on the other hand, is currently the #3 in bantamweight in the UFC.
 With his upcoming move to featherweight though, a simple switch would severely complicate how he is ranked in 2 divisions, which in turn could mean a drastic change in salary.

 “I have no idea,” Urijah said when asked about the ranking tiers.
 “I don’t know how much money and the difference is (on the payscale) because they haven’t told us one thing about it.
 I will say that when they talked to us, they brought all the fighters in as a group to relay the new Reebok deal and show us what’s going on, but they left out a lot of details.”

-One of the recent cases brought up was could possibly earn as much as a newly signed unknown fighter who is 0-0 in the UFC., a charismatic lightweight who has been known for his bonus winning contests.
-Even if he's one of the more popular and tenured fighters, he's currently unranked, meaning that he
+One of the recent cases brought up was Joe Lauzon, a charismatic lightweight who has been known for his bonus winning contests.
+Even if he’s one of the more popular and tenured fighters, he’s currently unranked, meaning that he could possibly earn as much as a newly signed unknown fighter who is 0-0 in the UFC.

 “They took our questions and our feedback.
 I suggested that they take into consideration how long these guys have been in the league, like what they do in other sports,” Faber explained.
 “Like if you’ve been a team player for however long, or had a certain amount of fights or wins, they should take that into account.”

 Edgar also expects a few early issues with the current structure, but he’s confident that Dana and Lorenzo will help sort things out and adjust as they go along.

 “I think they’re going to have to make exceptions, and I’m sure it’s not going to be dry cut — rankings, rankings, you know?
 The UFC definitely does that in some areas and I’m sure they’ll do that here,” Edgar said.
 “I think it can only be good for the sport in general.
 It may have some bumps in the beginning, but eventually it will be good.”